modyuan/MangaView-Generator/README.md

 # MangaView-Generator
-generator a html file for images in a folder.
+generate a html file for images in a folder.